anthonykulis/cps215/sorting/radixsort.md

 # Radix Sort
 Radix Sort leverages extra space for a fast sort dating back to 1887.
 It can sort equal length values at O(n) speeds.
 It can be perfomed in LSD or MSD styles.
 We will use LSD.

 ## Basics
+I will use extra space than required for this example.
+There are even more succinct methods to solve this.

 Imagine an array of equal length values: